videosdk-live/videosdk-docs/docs/realtime-communication/get-started/meetings-with-rest-api.md

 ## REST API

-You can use use REST API to create and manage meetings.
+You can use REST API to create and manage meetings.
 You will require API key and Secret to access API routes.

 ## Generate your API Key and Secret